suryakolachana/Optimizing-Chicago-Transporation-with-Apache-Kafka/README.md

 ## Description

-The Chicago Transit Authority (CTA) has asked us to develop a dashboard displaying system status for its commuters.
-We have decided to use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.
+The Chicago Transit Authority (CTA) has asked to develop a dashboard displaying system status for its commuters.
+We use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.

 Our architecture will look like so: